FelixOnline/v2/content/articles/2011-11-10-ic-trounce-medics.md

 subtitle: >
   Tim Beasley reports as medics are soundly defeated
 date: "2011-11-10 22:31:45 +0000"

 # Attributes from Felix Online V1
 id: "1750"
 old_path: /sport/1750/ic-trounce-medics
 aliases:
  - /sport/1750/ic-trounce-medics
+imported: true
+comments:
+ - My  grandfather Horace Cecil Diss was wndeuod on the Somme in 1916 seconds after leaving a trench while trying to  take  High Wood  High Wood was taken within a few days later  but this was  many months after troops had been in the wood for the first time but then withdrew Many thousands of troops on both sides were killed taking this low elevation hillHe survived after 24hr in a dugout and a further day on train  to  hospital  On recovery he was then responsible for  training more troops prior to moving to france and the front Some photos of the Somme  locations can be seen at  wwwdissfamilyorguk under meet the familyRomain dit Bonjour j aimerais savior qu elles sont les phrases parque9 en dessus juste en dessous du toit je suis passer devant en partant en vacances et j ai pas eu le temps de les noter Merci de me re9pondre  buy cialas on line   health because   life   car detailing insurance

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true